Operation Kingfisher

-Operation Kingfisher was a US Marine Corps operation that took place during the Vietnam War.
+Operation Kingfisher was a U.S. Marine Corps operation that took place during the Vietnam War.
 The operation was carried out in the western part of "Leatherneck Square" near Con Thien, lasting from 16 July to 31 October 1967.

 Prelude

 Following the conclusion of Operation Buffalo and Operation Hickory II, III Marine Amphibious Force (III MAF) launched Operation Kingfisher in the same general area with the same objective of blocking the entry of People's Army of Vietnam (PAVN) forces into eastern Quảng Trị Province.

 Battle

 16–27 July

 This period saw only minor contact with the PAVN.

 28–30 July

 2/9 Marines, supported by a platoon of five M-48s, three M50 Ontos and three LVTEs moved north along Provincial Route 606 to make a spoiling attack into the DMZ, the unit made no contact with the PAVN and set up a night defensive position near the Bến Hải River The following morning as the unit was returning along the same route a command detonated mine exploded wounding 5 Marines.
 Further down the convoy, a second mine was detonated.
 The PAVN then opened fire with small arms and mortar fire and attacked the armored vehicles with RPG-2 rockets.
 The PAVN attempted to hug the US column negating the use of air support and the column broke up into several separate firefights.
 The convoy then retreated; only through the use of napalm support was the Marine convoy saved from a complete rout.
 The isolated Marine companies set up night defensive positions and were eventually relieved by 3/4 Marines on the morning of 30 July.
 Marine casualties for the operation were 23 dead and 251 wounded, while 32 PAVN dead were counted by the Marines and a further 175 believed killed.